Accuser’s mother bolsters story Cosby drugged, assaulted her

 NORRISTOWN, Pa.
-(AP) — A woman’s claim that Bill Cosby drugged and sexually abused her at a Los Angeles hotel two decades ago was bolstered by her mother and a workers’ compensation lawyer Tuesday on Day 2 of the comedian’s trial.
+(AP) — A woman’s claim that Bill Cosby drugged and sexually abused her at a Los Angeles hotel over two decades ago was bolstered by her mother and a workers’ compensation attorney Tuesday, then quickly undermined by the comedian’s lawyers on Day 2 of his trial.

 On Tuesday, Johnson’s mother, Pattrice Sewell, told jurors that her daughter was distraught during a telephone call in 1996, fearing Cosby was trying to get her fired from her job working for the comedian’s agent.
 A few weeks later, Sewell said, Johnson disclosed that she had woken up next to Cosby in bed with her clothes askew.